 To put salt in the wound, there’s no interesting villain or an epic disaster.

-Is it me, or does Pat Hingle’s (Commissioner Gordon from Tim Burton’s Batman) character’s voice reminded me of Nick Nolte smoking ten pack of cigarettes a day?
+Is it me, or does Pat Hingle’s (Commissioner Gordon from Tim Burton’s Batman) character’s voice reminded me of Nick Nolte smoking ten packs of cigarettes a day?
 His performance was preposterously funny.
+Am I suppose to take this movie seriously?

 There’s an inconsistent scene with Deanie running in heels.
 In real life, she would’ve tripped.
 OH MY GOODNESS!
 Deanie running in heels, predates Jurassic World’s scene with Bryce Dallas Howard’s character, Claire, running away in heels from a T-Rex!